yahoo/elide/GraphQL.md

 |           | False        | True       | Delete matching id's |
 |           | False        | False      | Boom. |

+**NOTE:**
+* Creating objects with _UPSERT_ behave much like sql UPSERT, wherein, we first attempt to load the object, and if not present, we create it.
-**NOTE:** If the id parameter is specified, it is always used as a **lookup** key for an already persisted object.
+* If the id parameter is specified, it is always used as a **lookup** key for an already persisted object.
 Additionally, if the id parameter is specified outside of the data body, then the data must be a _single_ element list containing the proper object.
+## graphQL Map Type
+Elide supports [graphQL map query type](https://github.com/yahoo/elide/blob/add-data-fetcher/elide-core/src/main/java/com/yahoo/elide/graphql/GraphQLConversionUtils.java#L132).
+GraphQL inherently doesn't support map query types.
+We mimic maps by creating a list of key/value pairs and supplying it to native `GraphQLList` object type.